Connor-McCartney/Connor-McCartney.github.io/_pages/misc/malloc-and-tcache.md

 <br>

-The other 8 bytes of metadata is stored right after the usable memory, and contains prev_size, the size of the prior chunk.
-This is technically a part of the next chunk, a clever optimisation.
+The other 8 bytes of metadata is stored right before the other metadata, and contains prev_size, the size of the prior chunk.
+This bleeds in to the previous chunk's usable memory, a clever optimisation.

 <br>